mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 <small>Simplified repo structure</small>

+I keep things simple.
+The server is hosted on Digital Ocean, client and user docs on Cloudflare.
+Code hosted and deployed via GitLab.

 ## Standard AI Lifecycle

 Now that we got this out of the way, it was time to build the product.
-I did it through what I call the "Standard" way of using AI.
-Not sure how it's called, but it's when you're basically a Reverse Centaur.
+I started through what I call the "Standard" way of using AI.
+Not sure how it's called, but it's when you're basically a [Reverse Centaur](https://us.macmillan.com/books/9780374621568/thereversecentaursguidetolifeafterai/).

+I hear a lot of people still using AI this way.

-You discuss with humans what to implement, then you get into some level of planning mode with AI for defining jobs to be done, then you delegate to AI and steer it until the outputs get good enough.
-You follow along each step, review things, merge when happy.
+Discuss with humans what to implement.
+Take that discussion and do some planning with AI for defining jobs to be done.
+Spin another session and start building this with another AI and steer it until the outputs get good enough.
+Follow along each step or review things once done.

+Maybe spin a couple of parallel sessions to go quicker (multi-tasking yay..).
+It becomes unsustainable to try mentally keeping up with corner case you chose 4 turns ago for your 2nd session agent.
+It's just a recipe for breaking your brain.

-It consumed a lot of my time.
-It gets unsustainable when you want to go quicker so you spin multiple agents for different work streams and try to mentally keep up.
-But it got us to the first first product version.
+But this it got us to the first first product version after about 1 month or so.

 Hello - basic AI relationship.
 MDs, skills.
 Lots of human intervention.